Valid Reasons for Child Support Adjustments

 How are child support payments calculated?

 Child support payments are calculated differently in every state.
-Some general factors the courts will look at in calculating payments include:
+Some general factors the courts will consider in their calculations include:

 - The number of children involved

 - Each parent’s earning potential

 - The amount of time each child spends living with each parent

 Generally, two methods are used to calculate child support: an income shares model or an income percentage model.
 Depending on your state, different factors and calculation methods will determine who pays child support.

 Child support payments are usually ordered as part of your divorce settlement.
 If you and your child’s parent were never married, child support is ordered by your local county court after you have filed a request.

 Child support payments are frequently collected by withholding the ordered support amount from the obligated parent’s paycheck.
 In some situations, parents may make payments to one another directly.

 If your co-parent is not paying their obligated child support payments, you must file a complaint with the court that issued the initial order.
 The court may then garnish wages, deny passports, withhold tax refunds, set liens on their property, or even suspend or revoke licenses to ensure compliance with the order.